Glassell Park, Los Angeles: History

 The land that would later become Glassell Park was originally part of Rancho San Rafael, granted in 1784 to Spanish army corporal José María Verdugo.
 Attorney Andrew Glassell received part of Rancho San Rafael from the lawsuit known as the Great Partition of 1871.
 Glassell eventually settled in the area with his family, for whom many streets, including Toland Way, Drew St, Andrita and Marguarite Streets are named.

 The development of Glassell Park began in the early 20th century, as subdivisions between Verdugo and San Fernando Roads began to be sold in 1907.
 In 1912, the city of Los Angeles annexed most of Glassell Park, annexing the remainder in 1916.
 The Glassell family continued to subdivide their land, selling off what is now Forest Lawn Memorial Park in 1905.
 The growing neighborhood was served by a line of the Los Angeles Railway, which traveled in the median of Eagle Rock Boulevard towards Eagle Rock.

+The Van de Kamp Bakery Building, built in 1930, is a designated Los Angeles Historic-Cultural Monument.

 Glassell Park suffered periods of gang activity in the final decades of the 20th century due to the arrival of the Mexican-American Avenues.
 In 2008 and 2009, the police launched a major raid against The Avenues (gang) stronghold at 3304 Drew St. and demolished its former neighborhood stronghold, replacing it with the Glassell Park Community Garden.
 The Glassell Park Community Garden is now a focal point of community life in the area and regularly hosts neighborhood events.

 Today, Glassell Park is experiencing significant and steady demographic shifts due to its abundant craftsmen and hillside homes, and convenient location close to Downtown Los Angeles, Silver Lake, and Highland Park.
 Glassell Park's median home price is increasing at a rapid pace, significantly exceeding that of Los Angeles County.
 In 2016, the median home price in Los Angeles County rose by about 7 percent; in that same period, the median home price in Glassell Park rose 25.3 percent.

 Glassell Park stands to benefit greatly from the city's $1.6-billion Los Angeles River revitalization project.
 The project will restore habitat, widen the river, create wetlands and provide access points and bike trails along an 11-mile stretch of the Los Angeles River that runs from downtown Los Angeles through Glassell Park.

+In 2025, the "Cazador Castle," a 1928 Spanish-style estate by architect Robert D. Jones, sold for $3.5 million, setting a record as the neighborhood's most expensive single-family home.